ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 <img src="/img/rl_intro/action.png" width="200px" height ="200px">

-* **Reward Function ($R$) and Reward Signal ($r$)**: At every time-step, the agent receives a reward signal(r) from the environment.
-This reward signal is some number the agent receives as it's reinforcement- either positive or negative to decide whether something it's doing is good or bad.
+* **Reward Function ($R^a_{ss'}$) and Reward Signal ($r$)**: At every time-step, the agent receives a reward signal ($r$) from the environment.
+This reward signal is some number the agent receives as it's reinforcement- either positive or negative, to decide whether something it's doing is good or bad.
 In our little maze, we get a reward of +1 for moving from some state to the goal state (in green) and a 0 for everything else.
-This +1 reward, therefore, needs to incentivize the agent to get to that goal state somehow since that's the only way to get the reward.
-Mathematically, the reward function $R_a(s,s')$ generates a reward signal $r$ when the agent moves from state $s$ to $s'$ while performing the action $a$
+This +1 reward, therefore, needs to incentivise the agent to get to that goal state somehow since that's the only way to get the reward.
+Mathematically, the reward function $R^a_{ss'}$ generates a reward signal $r$ when the agent moves from state $s$ to $s'$ while performing the action $a$

 <img src="/img/rl_intro/reward.png" width="200px" height ="200px">

-* **State-Transition Function($P$)**: A state transition function governs how an agent in one state goes to the next when it performs a particular action.
+* **State-Transition Function($P^a_{ss'}$)**: A state transition function governs how an agent in one state goes to the next when it performs a particular action.
 This state transition function is either deterministic where an action always takes you to that same state or is stochastic to model games of chance like the probability of drawing a particular card in Poker or a dice roll.
 This includes situations like "Opening treasure chest has a 20% chance of getting you the key".
 Abstractly, this would be represented like: **$P$(near_chest,open_treasure,got_key) = 0.2**.

 The Reward Function and the State-Transition Function are typically part of the Environment Dynamics and may not be directly accessible by the agent.